radzhome/django-awseb-tasks/README.md

 * dump_bucket - Downloads an S3 Bucket, given the bucket name
 * manage - Run a manage command remotely, need host that you can get from leader command. use appropriate cert
 * sw_creds - switch credential files for boto and eb if they exist in your home dir.
 Quickly switch accounts i.e kct and baker
+* eb_init - creats aws.push and aws.config commands used by deploy
+* new_creds
 * generate_app_config - Generates .ebextensions/app.config file based on PROJECT_NAME in root of project
-* eb_init - creats aws.push and aws.config commands used by deploy

 ### (OPTIONAL) Using the S3 backend for media and static (requires storages install).
 Add this to your settings file: